sHedC/homeassistant-ambrogio/README.md

 The preferred and easiest way to install this is from the Home Assistant Community Store (HACS).
 Follow the link in the badge above for details on HACS.

-Go to HACS and integraitons, then select to download Ambrogio from HACS.
+Go to HACS and integraitons, then select to download Ambrogio Robot from HACS.

 #### If Not Available in HACS Yet
-If you do the above and Ambrogio is not there it means its not yet been accepted into the default repository, hopfully this will only be a couple of weeks.
+If you do the above and Ambrogio Robot is not there it means its not yet been accepted into the default repository, hopfully this will only be a couple of weeks.
 In this case:

 Visit the HACS _Integrations_ pane and add `https://github.com/sHedC/homeassistant-ambrogio.git` as an `Integration` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).
 You'll then be able to install it through the _Integrations_ pane.